wincent/git-cipher/UPGRADING.md

 ## Differences between version 1.x and version 2.x

 In brief, version 1.x was a Ruby script that used GnuPG for encryption.
 While it was intended to work in the context of a Git repository, it didn't use any special Git functionality beyond `gitignore`.
-Version 2.x is a from-scratch rewrite based on NodeJS, using a completely distinct cryptographic architecture, and deep integration with Git features such as "smudge" and "clean" filters.
+Version 2.x is a from-scratch rewrite based on Node.js, using a completely distinct cryptographic architecture, and deep integration with Git features such as "smudge" and "clean" filters.

 ### About 1.x